cfpb/design-system/docs/pages/data-visualization-1.md

   ### Ensuring accuracy

   A chart is only as good as the validity of its data.
-It’s important to check both the data and chart several times with multiple people before publishing.
+It is important to check both the data and chart several times with multiple people before publishing.
 One small error can invalidate the integrity of an entire visualization.
 Several errors in data accuracy can damage credibility.
-Include notes with your data visualization to describe any caveats or inconsistencies, and be sure to clearly state where data is from to promote trustworthiness and validity.
+Include notes with your data visualization to describe any caveats or inconsistencies and be sure to clearly state where data is from to promote trustworthiness and validity.

   To ensure accuracy, ask yourself the following.